lunsarn/android_device_oppo_common/README.md

-Common device tree for Oppo devices

-Copyright 2014, The CyanogenMod Project
+[TEMP] Oppo Common for Broken Camera and T2W